13 Best Waterfalls in Idaho

 5. Fall Creek Falls, Caribou-Targhee National Forest

-In Eastern Idaho, 45 minutes east of Idaho Falls, Fall Creek is one of Idaho's most scenic waterfalls.
-The 60-foot waterfall spans a cliffside above the Snake River.
-It creates stunning natural pools as it tumbles to connect with the river.
+Fall Creek is one of Idaho's most scenic waterfalls, located in eastern Idaho, 45 minutes east of Idaho Falls.
+The 60-foot waterfall spans a cliffside above the Snake River and creates stunning natural pools as it tumbles to connect with the shore.
 The entire Snake River habitat in this part of the state makes a brilliant backdrop to the falls.

 6. Cauldron Linn

-Within the Magic Valley of Southern Idaho, 20 miles southeast of Twin Falls, the Snake River squeezes into a canyon 40-feet wide.
+Within the Magic Valley of southern Idaho, 20 miles southeast of Twin Falls, the Snake River squeezes into a canyon 40 feet wide.
 The resulting water pressure creates Cauldron Linn, also known as Star Falls.
-The outstanding rock features and churning water make for a wild scene at this waterfall.
+The outstanding churning pools make for a wild scene at this waterfall.
 So does the remote environment.

 Cauldron Linn is impressive at any time of the year, but the water runs highest in the spring.
 A primitive road accesses the viewing point at Cauldron Linn, and high-clearance vehicles are best suited for the adventure.
 No developments like guardrails or viewing platforms exist at Cauldron Linn, and explorers need to be wary of the steep edges.

 The falls have a unique history, tied to early Anglo explorers of the area.
 After losing a crew member and a canoe, an 1811 band of fur traders ditched the river at Cauldron Linn and finished their journey to the Pacific Ocean on foot.
 In modern times, experienced paddlers tackle the rapids in aerodynamic kayaks.